Rack unit: Mounting holes

 The mounting-hole distance (as shown to the right) differs for 19-inch racks and 23-inch racks: 19-inch racks use uneven spacings (as shown to the right) while 23-inch racks use evenly spaced mounting holes.
-Although it is called a 19-inch rack unit, the actual mounting dimensions of a 19-inch rack unit are 185/16 inches (18.3125 in) wide, center to center.
+Although it is called a 19-inch rack unit, the actual mounting dimensions of a 19-inch rack unit are 18 + 5 / 16 in wide, center to center.

 Rack units are universally the same, but the type of thread can vary depending on the rack.
 Mounting rails can be No. 10-32 tapped (Unified Thread Standard), No. 12-24 tapped, metric M6 threaded or universal square holes.
 Universal square holes are becoming the most common as these allow the insertion of replaceable cage nuts for the type of thread needed.
 This prevents stripping of the threading on the rails and allows for more flexibility.

 Half-rack configurations

-Whereas there is no formal specification for "half rack", the term half-rack can have different separate meanings: It can describe equipment that fits in a certain number of rack units, but occupy only half the width of a 19-inch rack (9.5 in).
-These are commonly used when a piece of equipment does not require full rack width, but may require more than 1U of height.
+Whereas there is no formal specification for "half rack", the term half-rack can have different separate meanings: It can describe equipment that fits in a certain number of rack units, but occupies only half the width of a 19-inch rack (9.5 in).
+These may be used when a piece of equipment does not require full rack width, but requires more than 1U of height.
 For example, a "4U half-rack" DVCAM deck occupies 4U (7 in) height × 9.5 in width, and in theory, two 4U half-rack decks could be mounted side by side and occupy the 4U space.
 It can also describe a unit that is 1U high and half the depth of a 4-post rack (such as a network switch, router, KVM switch, or server), such that two units can be mounted in 1U of space (one mounted at the front of the rack and one at the rear).

 When used to describe the rack enclosure itself, the term "half-rack" typically means a rack enclosure that is half the height (22U tall).
 There is also a "half rack width" size being used in IT applications where a device conforms to a smaller than 9.5-inch width so that these "half rack width" appliances may be used in a chassis system that fits the traditional 19-inch rack space, but allows for these 8.4-inch-wide "half rack width" appliances to be inserted and removed easily without tools or the need to remove adjacent hardware.
 This "half rack width" concept is popular in applications where IT equipment is being used by military who are unable to use traditional 1U full-depth IT appliances due to their large size.